 A Telecommunications Facility Development Agreement (Development Agreement) will be required for the construction of a new Telecommunications Facility as well as a new roof top Equipment Shelter or a new Equipment Shelter necessary to accommodate Co-location of the Antenna not exempted by ISED Canada.
-The Development Agreement shall be signed by the landowner and Telecommunications Carrier but will not be registered on title.
-The agreement will contain provisions relating to the following matters:
+The Development Agreement shall be signed by the landowner and Telecommunications Carrier.
+The Development Agreement will contain provisions relating to the following matters:

-- a) Site and grading plan drawings; - b) Lighting information; - c) Building and entrance permits as required: - d) Security deposits for site works and mechanisms for their release; - e) Road widenings and easements as required; - A commitment to remove all structures upon expiration of the lease or use of tower; - g) A commitment to accommodate other carriers on site where feasible; and - h) Other conditions as required by the City.
+- a) Site and grading plan drawings; - b) Lighting information;

+- c) Building and entrance permits as required; - d) Security deposits for site works and mechanisms for their release; - e) Road widenings and easements as required; - A commitment to remove all structures upon expiration of the lease or use of tower; - g) A commitment to accommodate other carriers on site where feasible; and - h) Other conditions as required by the City.